In this lesson we’re going to learn how to create a file.

 The created file will be empty because we haven’t written the template into it yet.

-We get two warnings when running the program, an unused variable warning for new_file_contents
+We get two warnings when running the program, an unused variable warning for new_file_contents, which we’ll ignore, and an unused Result that must be used.

 The create function